shyun3/dotfiles/README.md

 git clone https://github.com/shyun3/dotfiles.git $Env:UserProfile/.config/dotdrop
 ```

 Run `bootstrap.ps1`.
 This will install `dotdrop` and all dependencies.
+Restart
+PowerShell to apply any changes to `PATH`.

 ### WSL